-Commitments On July 9, 2018, the Authority entered into an Employment agreement with the Executive Director, effective August 1, 2018.
-The agreement was for five years.
-The agreement was renewed for an additional five years.
+Commitments On October 1, 2019, the Authority entered into an Employment agreement with the Executive Director.
+The agreement is for five years.
+This renewed a prior five year agreement.
+The agreement may be terminated sooner, by either party.

 The Board must give due notice and follow certain procedures to terminate the Executive Director for cause.
 In such event, the Executive Director must be paid salary earned through termination, plus accrued annual leave and other benefits.